 23rd July - Court Meeting and Summer Dinner

-There was an afternoon Court Meeting (the management committee) which was my first as Master.
+In the afternoon I chaired my first Court meeting as Master.
 We admitted three new Freemen and then two of them were later admitted as Liverymen, and a third new Liveryman, already a Freeman.
 Their details will be in the next newsletter.
+The court considered a proposal to set up a wine committee and this was done with the new committee charged with exploring a range of issues to see whether this would be practical for our particular company.
 Also during the meeting, Assistant Simon Burrows was presented with the David Byers Award by Immediate Past Master Ian Grundy, in recognition for his work on the archive at Corah Hall, and for his help and assistance with various IT matters.

 Afterwards, the Summer Dinner was held at Innholders Hall, with 60 diners.
 We were entertained by the Knox String Quartet from the Guildhall School of Music with a wide range of compositions.
 The food, from three-star Michelin chef Herbert Berger, was absolutely excellent and many commented to me on it very positively indeed.
 My favourite course was the desert, which Herbert had told me about when we discussed the menu for the evening, but, of course he would not divulge the recipe, just the ingredients, but it was pineapple marinaded in herbs and spices: a winner of many awards and absolutely special.
 Susan Jagelman proposed the toast to the guests, and Jim Grevatte, the manager and the curator of the Framework Knitters’ Museum in Ruddington gave a most interesting talk about the ongoing development work at the museum.
 He told the assembled company that more people had set foot on the moon than were currently skilled framework knitters.
 It has recently been put on the Red List of endangered crafts.
 The museum, which is the only place in the world where anybody can learn to use a frame is trying to address that issue and preserve our heritage.